Joanna-S-Lee/T3A2-A/README.md

 User 1:

-As the *cashier* and *restaurant owner* I want to encourage the diners to use Melbourne Money so that they become return customers, so I show them the **sync function in the booking system** that transfers the contact details to Melbourne Money simplifying the rebate claim.
+As the *cashier* and *restaurant owner* I want to encourage the diners to use Melbourne Money so that they become return customers.

 User 2:

-As the *restaurant owner* I want to make sure that only I can edit the **booking system settings**, so I will be given **admin privileges** for the **booking system**.
+As the *restaurant owner* I want admin privileges to make sure that only I can edit the booking system settings and no one else.

 User 3:

-As the *restaurant owner* I want to have the diner's contact information easily retrievable should the Victorian Government need them, so I access it with my **admin privileges**, opening the **contact information of previous diners** on the **dashboard**.
+As the *restaurant owner* I want to have the diner's contact information easily retrievable should the Victorian Government need them.

 User 4:

-As the *restaurant owner*, I want to change the booking settings to reflect the new COVID restrictions, I do that by using my **admin privileges** on the **dashboard** to restrict number of people per table.
+As the *restaurant owner*, I want the booking settings to sync up with the new COVID restrictions so that I am assured that the restaurant is operating within the regulations.